AkchurinDA/Fortuna.jl/README.md

 ## Acknowledgements

-The author thanks the academic and industrial partners of the Cold-Formed Steel Research Consortium’s [“Reliability 2030”](https://cfsrc.org/2023/01/01/reliability-2030-design-of-steel-as-a-system/) initiative for their financial support.
+The author thanks the academic and industrial partners of the [“Reliability 2030”](https://cfsrc.org/2023/01/01/reliability-2030-design-of-steel-as-a-system/) initiative for their financial support.

 ## Roadmap